Flowering Season: April to July may flower throughout the year especially with decent monsoon rainfall.

 Special Value to Native Bees, Butterflies and Insects

-Sweetbush is a native species and important host plant for bees and numerous species of butterflies in the southwestern United States.
+Sweetbush is a native species and important host plant for bees, numerous species of butterflies and a host of insects in the southwestern United States.
 In the photo above a Spring Azure Butterfly (Celastrina ladon) takes nectar from a Sweetbush floret.

 Long-horn Bees of the Eucerini tribe are important pollinators of several crops and wildflowers.
 Long-horn Bees specialize on the Asteraceae Family especially asters, daisies and sunflowers (Cosmos, Scabiosa, Coreopsis and Bidens).
 They are also important commercial watermelon crop pollinators in California.